-Asepsis offers a range of cGMP manufacturing and assembly services for single unit injection kits (SUIK’s) and secondary pharmaceutical finished packaging.
-Our assembly and packaging areas comprise of three ISO class clean rooms in full compliance with ISO Class 6, 7 and 8, with additional segregated Class 8 climate control (≥10°C) finished storage areas.
+Asepsis offers a range of cGMP manufacturing and assembly services for SUIK’s and procedure tray packaging.
+Our assembly and packaging areas comprise of three ISO class clean rooms in full compliance with ISO Class 7 with additional segregated Class 8 climate control (≥10°C) finished storage areas.

 Asepsis’ patented SUIK’s are uniquely configured to provide either a single dose vial (Safe-T-Dose) or a reduced volume single dose vial (Pedia-Dose); both configurations further prevent infection by restricting the reuse of the vial, while in parallel also reducing environmental discharge impact.